17 November 2021

 Original Music by Peter Urquhart

 Location: Palm House Lawns, Adelaide Botanic Garden – entry and exit via Main Gate on North Terrace.

 Who: This performance is suitable for all ages, but please note that this is not a children’s production

 Ticket-holders are welcome to bring their own food.
 However, please note that due to garden regulations, BYO alcohol is not permitted.
 A bar will be available on the night for both alcoholic and non-alcoholic drinks.

 Picnic boxes with vegetarian, vegan and gluten-free options are available to pre-order here.

 Please pre-order your picnic box before midday on Friday 22 October, 2021.

-Parking is located nearby on Rundle Road or catch the tram with the stop just out the front near the Main Gate on North Terrace.
+Parking is located nearby on Rundle Road or catch the tram.
+The Botanic Gardens stop is just 160m from the Garden's Main Gate on North Terrace.